 - If a case goes longer than expected or recovers little money, the attorney may be frustrated by lost time and expenses.

 In other words, contingency fees by nature will not be 100% accurate, and either the attorney or client may feel somewhat shorted.
-Attorneys understand this risk, and they can still offset being paid too little on some cases with being paid more than expected on others.
+Attorneys understand this risk, and they can still offset being paid too little in some cases by being paid more than expected in others.
 Still, clients paying a large fee to an attorney may feel frustrated and want to consider a different payment option depending on the size or nature of their case.

 Contingency fees are rarely, if ever, available for these legal areas:

 - Criminal defense (DUI, traffic, drug, and other charges)